 Light and Comfortable

 Lighter than the equivalent in expensive metals and are comfortable all day avoiding wear and tear.
-This property means you can choose a heavier design with gemstones and inlays with less discomfort than a similar design in other materials.
+This property means you can choose a heavier design with diamonds and inlays with less discomfort than a similar design in other materials.